The Brotherhood of Saint Gregory

 Richard Matthias

 Richard Matthias lives in northern New York with his wife Nancy, a retired Lutheran Pastor.
 Richard is a Vocational Deacon in the Anglican Church of Canada, presently serving at the Area Parish of the Saint Lawrence in Long Sault, Cornwall, and Lancaster, Ontario, as a Pastoral Associate.
 In his local community, Richard is an active member of the Louisville Volunteer Fire Department, where he serves as a member of the Fire Police and Chaplain.
-Richard also serves as the Brotherhood’s Convocation Cellarer.
+Richard has also served as the Brotherhood’s Convocation Cellarer.

 William Henry Benefield